PEOPLE

 Elleiana Green

 Hello!
-My name is Elleiana Green (she/her/hers), and I’m a rising sophomore from Omaha, Nebraska.
-I’m a pre-law student double majoring in Journalism and Political Science with a minor in Spanish.
+My name is Elleiana Green (she/her/hers), and I’m a rising senior from Omaha, Nebraska.
+I’m a pre-law student double-majoring in Journalism and Political Science with an integrated marketing and communications certificateficate.
 With prior experience in diversity and inclusion, I hope to work toward expanding the rights of marginalized communities.
 As a research assistant in the DICE lab, I am really interested in investigating biracial identity crises in children growing up in predominantly white environments.
-After Northwestern, I plan to attend law school and focus on civil and human rights law.
-Someday, I would like to implement this research into creating educational policies to support the healthy identity development of Black children.
+After Northwestern, I plan to be a political reporter and eventually head off to law school.
 In my free time, I enjoy spending time with my friends and family, cooking, reading, and taking long walks down Lake Michigan.

 Joshita Thippana